ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 expects label owners to perform monitoring.
 The log entry maximum lifetime, if defined, MUST be greater than the RMW.

 **Distinguished** log entries are chosen according to the algorithm below, such that there is roughly one per every interval of the RMW.
-If a user looks up a label, either through a fixed-version or greatest-version search, and finds that the first log entry containing their desired label-version pair is to the right of the rightmost distinguished log entry, they MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
+If a user looks up a label (either through a fixed-version or greatest-version search) and finds that the first log entry that contains the desired label-version pair is to the right of the rightmost distinguished log entry, and the Transparency Log is deployed in Contact Monitoring mode, the user MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
 That is, until a new distinguished log entry is established to its right and the two log entries are verified to be consistent.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.
+If the Transparency Log is deployed with a Third-Party Auditor or Third-Party Manager, this monitoring is not necessary if the third party is honest.
+However, the user MAY still perform it to detect collusion between the Transparency Log and the third party.

-If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they are not required to monitor it afterwards.
+If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they do not need to monitor it afterwards.
 The only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.